-The Joe Boardman Emerging Leader Award was started in 2019 by New York Public Transit Association (NYPTA) leaders in recognition of Joseph Boardman’s dedication and leadership in the transit industry.
+The Joe Boardman Award was started in 2019 by New York Public Transit Association (NYPTA) leaders in recognition of Joseph Boardman’s dedication and leadership in the transit industry.

-Joseph Boardman (Joe to many of those who knew him well) was instrumental in founding NYPTA in 1983.
-He served as president 1987-1989 and was an inaugural member of the New York Public Transit Hall of Fame in 1999 for his contributions to the Association and transportation industry.
+Joseph Boardman (Joe to many of those who knew him well) was one of the founding members of the Small System Public Transit Managers Association, which eventually evolved into NYPTA.
+He served as NYPTA's president 1987-1989 and was an inaugural member of the New York Public Transit Hall of Fame in 1999 for his contributions to the Association and transportation industry.

 Joe Boardman was devoted to mentorship and cultivating future transportation professionals.
 Several NYPTA members who had, or currently sit in, leadership roles in public transit often cite Joe’s support of their career as instrumental in their advancement in the field.